springm/darktable-reverse-geocode/readme.md

 ## Preface

-I very often track my movements with a GPS logger ,and during rawfile import, I write those coordinates into the raw file by means of exiftool.
+I very often track my movements with a GPS logger ,and during rawfile import from card to disk, I write those coordinates into the raw file by means of exiftool.
 Now coordinates are nice and allow to see the image location on a map, but I want to see the postal-like address in the metadata of the image.

 The openstreetmap-Nominatim servers allow reverse geocoding without all the privacy implications of google maps at al., and there is a very nice python module to query nominatim with a pair of coordinates and get back address data.